 Hey there weekend warrior!
-Here are 4 fun city breaks filled with some of the Midwest’s best cultural experiences, including art, architecture, sport, theatre and history.
+Here are 5 fun Midwest weekend getaway ideas with a spotlight on the best cultural experiences, including art, architecture, sport, theatre and history.
 Discover the best of the Midwest with these city breaks and weekend escapes.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.